imgaojun/JunNMT/README.md

 # JunNMT
-Open-Source Neural Machine Translation in Pytorch
+Neural Machine Translation in Pytorch

 ### About